DashboardHub/PipelineDashboard/README.md

 Using `make` to build and run the project(s).

-Install the `npn` dependencies for all projects, use `make install.local`
+Install the `npm` dependencies for all projects, use `make install.local`

 Open 2 terminals and run each of these commands in its own terminal: